zaufi/kate-cpp-helper-plugin/README.md

   add some new branches).
 * Turn `#incldue` lines into "links", if `Ctrl` key pressed
 * Avoid CSS files (if found) to be indexed as C/C++ sources! (and `*.cc.in` as well)
+* Disable "Save Current List" button on _Session Include Dirs_ page if current list is empty (to prevent overwriting some saved list occasionally).
+Introduce confirmation on overwrite?
+* When autocomplete preprocessor, do not add a space if it is already here.
+Make autocompletion configrable?

 See Also